Add $8K–$15K Monthly Without New Clients: VIP Tier Protocol for $60K–$90K Operators

 Step 2: Upgrade 3 components for VIP

-Pick the 3 most valuable components.
-Upgrade them dramatically.
+Pick the 3 most valuable components and upgrade each one dramatically.

 Jordan’s VIP upgrades: